No momento, esta página está disponível apenas em inglês.

 Controls and Due Diligence Processes

-• effectively attracting, training, and integrating a large number of new employees, particularly members of sales and marketing teams and employees and consultants in all jurisdictions;
+• effectively attracting, training, and integrating new employees, particularly members of sales and marketing teams and employees and consultants in all jurisdictions;

 • enhancing information, training, and communication systems to ensure that employees are well-coordinated, well-informed, and can effectively communicate with each other and customers; and

-• when entering into new contracts, undertake due diligence to ensure that the third parties have the relevant policies and procedures in place to address modern slavery risks.
+• when entering new contracts, undertaking due diligence to ensure that the third parties have the relevant policies and procedures in place to address modern slavery risks and requiring additional contractual assurances related to compliance and anti-corruption where appropriate.

 A component of New Relic’s growth strategy involves the further expansion of its operations and customer adoption internationally.
 Operating in international markets requires significant resources and management attention and subjects New Relic to regulatory, economic, and political risks that are different from those in the United States — e.g., the Modern Slavery Act 2015 and the Australian Act.
 New Relic regularly keeps up to date with changing legislation and keeps its employees informed through appropriate training and updates.